Indian Tribes/Nations/Pueblos Implementing SORNA

 Tribal Access Program

 The SMART Office is pleased to announce that the U.S. Department of Justice (DOJ) has established the Tribal Access Program (TAP) to provide tribal jurisdictions access to federal crime information databases.
 This program is heavily informed and driven by tribes, pueblos, and nations working to implement SORNA and by the SMART Office's commitment to resolving the information sharing issues brought to our attention by our tribal jurisdictions.
 The SMART Office worked with DOJ's Justice Management Division and the Office of Tribal Justice to find a solution for all tribes.
-The SMART Office has fully funded the initial phase of this program and therefore the first ten tribes selected consist entirely of SORNA tribes.
-Learn more about TAP here.
+Visit the Tribal Access Program page for more information.

 Tribal Training & Technical Assistance

 The SMART Office’s training and technical assistance team can provide support to tribes, nations and pueblos working towards substantial implementation.
 Typical methods of assistance have been arranged through onsite assistance, utilizing conference calls or webinar technology, peer-to-peer support as well as onsite support with training and community outreach events.
-If your tribal jurisdiction is interested in receiving assistance, please fill out this form and return it to Fox Valley Technical College via email or fax to: firstname.lastname@example.org or 920-831-5400.
+If your tribal jurisdiction is interested in receiving assistance, please fill out the SORNA Tribal Training and Program Assistance Request Form and return it to Fox Valley Technical College via email or fax to: firstname.lastname@example.org or 920-831-5400.

 Substantial Implementation Reports: Indian Country

 For more information about those Indian nation, tribe, and pueblo registration and notification systems that have been found to have substantially implemented SORNA, please see the SMART Office reviews.

 Requests for Additional Time

 Please contact the SMART Office for information on how to request additional time to implement SORNA.